 Plus the other guinguettes in Touraine!

-If there is a tradition that is still thriving in Touraine, then it’s the summer guinguettes (open-air cafés), starting with the one in Tours sur Loire.
-Despite the health crisis, it should be reopening for business in time for summer.
+If there is a tradition that is still thriving in Touraine, then it’s the summer guinguettes (open-air cafés), starting with the one in Tours sur Loire, which opens its doors on Wednesday 3 May 2023.
 It’s a wonderful feeling, at midnight or midday, to be seated at the restaurant terrace or bar.

 In late spring, when the poppies make their appearance in the fields of Touraine, the guinguette in Tours sur Loire opens to customers on the banks of the royal river, and it feels like the holidays have really begun!
 Especially because, on the other side of the River Loire, Tours beach is another attractive holiday spot, with a bar, snacks and activities for all the family.

 The guinguette at Tours – an atmosphere under the influence of the Loire